theengs/TPLUG01/docs/advanced/advanced.md

 ## Updating Theengs Plug
 Theengs plug can benefit from Over The Air updates following these different methods:
+* From Home Assistant directly if you have version 1.5.0 or more, Settings->Devices & Services->Devices, click on the plug, click on the firmware version, click Update
 * From the WifiManager portal, by uploading a binary directly to the plug
   * Download the last version binary named "Theengs-Plug-firmware" from the Github [release page of OpenMQTTGateway](https://github.com/1technophile/OpenMQTTGateway/releases)
   * Reset the plug with a long button press